 - Implants replace the root and the tooth, unlike bridges and dentures which only replace the visible crown.
 This also means no other teeth require buffing down to act as an anchor.

-- Because implants are anchored inside your jawbone, the bone is being stimulated any time you’re chewing.
+- Because implants are anchored inside your jawbone, the bone is being stimulated any time you chew.
 This stimulation allows you to keep your fullest biting force and prevent the bone from shrinking, which is very common among individuals with tooth loss.

 - Dental implants have incredibly high success rates.
-Even after a 10-year period, dental implants see success rates as high as 97 percent.
+Even after a 10-year period, dental implants see success rates as high as 97%.
 This proves that even after many years, you can rely on them for everyday use.

-If you’re missing a single tooth, an implant and an implant-crown paired with a single abutment will suffice.
+If you’re missing a single tooth, an implant topped with a dental crown will suffice.
 The crown is made entirely from porcelain in order to provide the most natural-looking esthetic possible.

 Missing Multiple Teeth